SiddheshKotwal/Neural-Networks-From-Scratch-in-CPP-/README.md

       ./MyProgram.exe (otherwise)
       ```

----

 ## Configuration Files

-The following files are used for configuration:

-- **`.vscode/c_cpp_properties.json`**: Configuration for IntelliSense, including include paths and compiler settings.
+- **`.vscode/c_cpp_properties.json`**: IntelliSense configuration, including include paths and compiler settings.
 - **`.vscode/settings.json`**: VSCode settings for file associations and CMake configuration.
-- **`.vscode/tasks.json`**: Task configuration for building the project using `g++`.
+- **`.vscode/tasks.json`**: Task configuration for building the project with `g++`.

-- **`CMakeLists.txt`**: CMake configuration file for setting up the project, finding libraries, and specifying compiler options.
+- **`CMakeLists.txt`**: CMake configuration file for project setup, library finding, and compiler options.

-For detailed paths and settings, refer to the respective configuration files included in the repository.

-### Important Note

-Ensure to check and verify all paths inside these configuration files.
-Paths for include directories, libraries, and executables should be updated to reflect your local setup.
+Ensure all paths in these configuration files are updated to reflect your local setup.
+Delete `CMakeCache.txt` when compiling new files to avoid conflicts.

-When compiling new files, remember to delete `CMakeCache.txt` to avoid conflicts and ensure a clean build.

----

 ## Acknowledgments

-This project was implemented based on concepts and methodologies from the book **"Neural Networks from Scratch in Python"**.
-The book provides foundational understanding of neural networks, and this implementation translates those principles into C++.
+This project is based on concepts from **"Neural Networks from Scratch in Python"**.
+The book provided foundational understanding of neural networks, and this implementation applies those principles in C++.

----

 ## License